Tomorrow's energy – today

 We’ve created two price plans encouraging people to help us smooth out peaks in demand.
 With the Smart Energy Pricing Plan, customers pay a lower rate for daytime power and an evening rate (after 8pm) that’s lower still.
 When we expect really high demand, we announce ‘conservation days’ in advance.
 Customers pay a higher rate during 2-8 hour ‘peak events’ on those days.
 With Conservation Day Rebate, customers pay the usual basic rate for power but get money back if they use less electricity than normal during the peak events.

-We’ll have the full results of the programme soon, and we’ll make what we learn part of more smart grid pilots in New England and beyond.
+We’ll have the full results of the programme soon and will make what we learn part of more smart grid pilots in New England and beyond.